 You might notice your dog displaying signs of general weakness due to wobbler syndrome.
 In addition to motor difficulty, prolonged pain can exhaust your dog.

-Causes of Wobbler Syndrome
+What Causes Wobbler Syndrome in Dogs?

 Wobbler syndrome has a couple of suspected causes, but no one understands the root cause of the spinal cord compression.